pavankumarhm/Sentiment-Analysis-for-MYM-Intern-Assesment/README.md

  - The accuracy of the above the baseline model, might be quite low.
 By improving the quality of the embedding we can Improve accuracy of the model.
  - Let's improve the quality of our embedding, instead of just loading a larger corpus, let's benefit from the embedding that others have learned.
 Because,    the quality of an embedding, i.e. the proximity of the words, can be derived from different tasks.
 This is exactly what transfer learning is.

+7. Comparing Accuracy of Baseline model, The model and Improved model.

-6. Testing the model for new review.
+6. Testing/predicting the model for new review.